ronhemo/UrlShortener/README.md

 # Shrinker
-this project is a site that shrinks urls and can also enlarge them. as admin you can costumize your own shrinked url and mannage users and urls.
+this project was inspired by a LeetCode problem called “Encode and Decode TinyURL”.
+In this website you can shrink an address and get a short address in return, as admin you can customize the address to your liking.
-(inspired from a leetcode problem)